mEyob/load-balancing-5G-hetnet/README.md

 ## Introduction

-This repo provides a mini python simulation package for energy-aware load balancing of user traffic in 5G hetrogeneous networks.
-To this end, user request scheduling is modeled as a Constrained Markov Decision Process (CMDP).
+This repo provides a python simulation package for energy-aware load balancing of user traffic in 5G hetrogeneous networks.
 As depicted in the following figure, the network consists of a single Macro cell and a number of small cells.
+User traffic is assumed to be an elastic data traffic following a Poisson arrival process.
 Small cells provide higher data rate to users within their coverage area, but they can also be turned off to save energy when demand is low.
-Thus the task is to develop a dynamic scheduling policy that creates energy saving opportunities by offloading user traffic to macro cell whenever possible.
-More specifically, the scheduling policy should minimize energy consumption under a given performance constraint (mean response time).
+Thus the task is to develop a dynamic load (un)balancing policy that creates energy saving opportunities by offloading user traffic to macro cell whenever possible.
+More specifically, the target is to minimize energy consumption under a given performance constraint (mean response time).
+To this end, user request scheduling is modeled as a Constrained Markov Decision Process (CMDP).

 <img src="hetnet-model.png" alt="perHr" style="width: 100px; height: 100px" />